Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/DIVING_PAM_Protocol.md

 4. Measuring fluorescence using diving PAM after dark adaptation period ends
 5. Equipment care and storage
 6. Obtaining remaining PAM data from Memory
+7. Turn back the lights in the aquarium room

 Make sure you are timing the entire PAM process or schedule based on the availability of the lab members as well as how much time you have in the wetlab.
 Ideally, atleast two individuals should be present while following this protocol for a ideal and effective completion.

 **Please note: Before scheduling for any PAM measurements, make sure the Diving PAM has been charged for use.
-The process of charging it could be referred from the manual attached above.**
+The process of charging it could be referred from the manual attached above on [Page 31-32](https://www.walz.com/files/downloads/diving3eb.pdf) under the section 8.1.3 Rechargeable Battery.
+A fully charged battery would display voltage between 12.5-12.9 V. Charge the battery whenever the voltage shows to be 11.2 V or below.**

-# BATTERY SETTINGS
 ### STEP 1: Tagging the corals

 Tag a desired number of corals from both the sides of the blue tanks using zip ties avaliable with us.
 Make sure you select the right color of the zip tie as you should be able to see the zip ties in darkness while PAMing.